lazavgeridis/Comparing-Vector-Space-Representations-for-Images/README.md

 $ make DEBUG='-Ofast' build
 SOURCE=relative/path/to/Comparing_Vector_Space_Representations_for_Images/src/cpp/emd/search.cc
 ```
-The generated executable file is located by default in the bin/ directory, so
+The generated executable file is located by default in the `bin` directory, so
 to execute, run the following:
 ```
 $ cd ./bin